-My wide-view-of-expat-life credentials include stints living in Lagos, Istanbul and a current, ongoing posting in Johannesburg.
+My wide-view-of-expat-life credentials include stints living in The Netherlands, Thailand, Lagos, Istanbul, Johannesburg and now Hong Kong.

 I am also a former (and this is a label deeply loath) Expat Brat.
 My parents clocked up nine countries over a quarter of a century.
 At some point during these formative years when I was cutting my expat baby teeth it seems I also caught the Travel Bug.
 It causes Itchy Foot Syndrome, a condition that stays with you for life, usually raising its’ pesky head, just as you’ve unpacked that last box.

 Having already caught the bug, my fate was sealed the night I met Mr Incredible, (now my charming husband).
 I asked him what he did for a living and got a cocky answer along the lines of “In a nutshell, I build power stations in Africa.”
 Sold!
 I’m kidding, I actually married him because he had such a cool surname.
 I’m mostly kidding.